 There are a number of grant providers that can assist with developing and implementing a renewable energy project and there are organisations that can help your community to develop its project: (Please note that your ability to receive Feed In Tariff payments may be affected if you use grant payments to construct your renewable energy project.)

-- Web based resources to support funding applications, news and up to date information on what funders are looking for.
+Use our web based resources to support funding applications, news and up to date information on what funders are looking for, start with our funding page.

 The Scottish Government’s Community and Renewable Energy Scotland (CARES) scheme is delivered by Local Energy Scotland, which aims to enable community and rural business to utilise renewable energy.
 CARES provides a range of loan and grant schemes including CARES, Community Buildings Grant and the Infrastructure and Innovation Fund .
 The newest strand of CARES, the Local Energy Challenge Fund, has been created to demonstrate the value and benefit of local low carbon energy economies.
 As part of the CARES Toolkit offer advice on project finance and well as project planning tools.
 They also have a useful information page with links to other sites.